fac-members/fac-slides/src/slides/meetups.md

 ---

-You'll take turns filling three roles at a meetup: Leader, Supporter and Observer.
+You'll take turns filling three roles at a meetup:

+- Leader
+- Supporter
+- Observer

 ---

-Each round will last 20 minutes and once the time is up, you'll switch roles.
+You'll work together in rounds, each will last 20 minutes and once the time is up, you'll switch roles.

 ---